Reconciling Invoices for the NDIA

 The easiest way to identify which Allocations are successful, displayed as Accepted in SupportAbility, is to upload the Bulk Payment Results File (BPRF) available for download from the myplace provider portal which is recommended.
 This will also identify any errors and display these as Rejected, along with the reason for this.
 A corrective course of action can be taken by either choosing to Retry or Cancel any Rejected Allocations.

-However, a manual option is available for providers who do not wish to utilise this new functionality and continue to wish to generate Invoices regardless of their true Claim Status.
-This approach may result in corrections being required in your organisation's Finance system, however, the data in SupportAbility will not align with this, therefore this is not the recommended approach.
+However, a manual option is available for providers who continue to wish to generate Invoices following the BPR being generated.
+It is important to clarify that this approach may result in corrections being required in your organisation's Finance system, however, the data in SupportAbility will not align as a result.

-This article discusses the reconciliation process for each approach i.e. when the BPRF has been uploaded and if the Claim Status has been updated manually.
+This article discusses the reconciliation process for each approach i.e. when the BPRF has been uploaded and if the Claim Status has been updated manually, as well as how Accepted Allocations can be Cancelled.

 Audience: Authorised Representatives, Finance Team